gizmore/pygdo/DOCS/CODESTYLE.md

   Example __env_server()__ in [WithEnv](../gdo/base/WithEnv.py).
   Setters should return self.

+- Getters for module config variables are prefixed with 'cfg_'.

 - There are no getters, unless you would need to compute a value to get.
   Those getters are prefixed with "get_".

+- Display functions are prefixed with "render_" if they render itself.
+  Display functions are prefixed with "display_" if they render a parameter.

 ## Module structure